Concrete Tips to Boost Student Social Emotional Skills

 Resources to Provide to Students in Your Care

-As necessary as social-emotional learning is, it just doesn’t come naturally.
+As necessary as social-emotional learning is, it just doesn't come naturally.
 Each and every area requires practice and guidance to reach competency.
 The following tips can help with major skills.
-Add them into your daily schedule or click on the title links for in-depth advice in every area.

 1. Stress-Management for Kids Stress can be handled in many ways.
 To prevent negative responses, try practicing mindfulness on a regular basis.
 You may also want to adopt a growth mindset in your conversations, as focusing on skills and efforts instead of outcomes and attributes can lead to resiliency from an early age.